Clara's Story

 his!!
 After several assignments in the U.S., he was assigned to the

-awaited orders to invade Japan--the Atomic bomb was dropped on
+awaited orders to invade Japan.
+When the Atomic bomb was dropped on

-Hiroshima, which changed their mission to one of occupying Japan--his
+Hiroshima, that changed their mission to one of occupying Japan.
+His

 unit was the first to enter Japan for the occupation.
 He remained in

-At that time, Field Representatives for Motor Vehicle Comptroller were
+At that time (1949), Field Representatives for Motor Vehicle Comptroller were

 first child, Edward Bradley Childress, Jr., was born on Christmas Eve,